Introduction

 CRISPR/Cas9-mediated gene editing

 The HEK-293T DCP1a-, DCP1b-, and DCP1a/b-null cell lines were generated by CRISPR/Cas9-mediated gene editing as described previously (Sgromo et al., 2018).
 The guide RNA targeting human DCP1 paralog genes (DCP1a: GCTGTTTCGAGGTAAGCTGG; DCP1b: TCGGCCATCGGGCCAACGAG) was designed using the ATUM CRISPR gRNA Design tool.
-The absence of detectable levels of DCP1 protein was confirmed by Western blotting.
-Sanger sequencing of the targeted locus confirmed the presence of a deletion within the targeted exon resulting in a frameshift.
+Genomic DNA was isolated from single clones using the Wizard SV Genomic DNA Purification System (Promega).
+The DCP1a/DCP1b locus was PCR amplified, and Sanger sequencing of the targeted genomic regions confirmed the presence of a deletion within the targeted exon resulting in a frameshift.
+The absence of detectable levels of DCP1a or DCP1b protein was confirmed by Western blotting.

 Tethering assays

 Tethering assays using the MS2 reporter system were performed as described previously (Chang et al., 2014).
 Briefly, HEK-293T cells were cultured in six-well plates and transiently transfected with a mixture of four plasmids: 0.5 µg control plasmid (β-globin-GAPDH), 0.5 µg plasmid encoding the β-globin-6xMS2bs, 0.5 µg plasmids encoding the MS2-tagged fusion protein (SMG7, TNRC6A-SD (silencing domain), or Nanos1) and plasmids encoding GFP-MBP, GFP-DCP2 E148Q, or GFP-DCP1 (wild-type or fragments) as indicated amounts.
 The cells were harvested two days after transfection.
-Total RNA was isolated using the TRIzol method (Thermo) and analysed by northern blot.
+Total RNA was isolated using the TRIzol method (Thermo), separated on a denaturing agarose gel, transferred onto a nylon membrane (Amersham Hybond-N+), and hybridized with a probe synthesized in vitro using the full-length β-globin DNA sequence labeled with 32P.
+The hybridized membrane was then analyzed by Northern blot.

 5’-phosphate-dependent exonuclease assay